ryiosdev/FiestaUI/README.md

 # FiestaUI
-A SwiftUI Component Library with a Texas Flare
+A SwiftUI Component Library with a Texas Flair
 - Note: Currently the only custom SwiftUI component available is `FiestaButtonStyle` which allows applying the "FiestaTheme" to _any_ SwiftUI Button.

 ## Getting Started